jameseh96/cbnt/docs/tools.rst

 -----------------

   ``lnt checkformat [<file>]``
-    Checks the syntax of an LNT test report file.
-In addition to verifying that LNT can read the raw format (e.g., JSON or property list), this also creates a temporary in-memory database instance and ensures that the test report file can be imported correctly.
+    Checks the syntax of an CBNT test report file.
+In addition to verifying that CBNT can read the raw format (e.g., JSON or property list), this also creates a temporary in-memory database instance and ensures that the test report file can be imported correctly.

     If run without arguments, this expects to read the input file from ``stdin``.

   ``lnt convert <input path> [<output path>]``
-    Convert between LNT test report formats.
+    Convert between CBNT test report formats.
 By default, this will convert to the property list format.
 You can use ``-`` for either the input (to read from ``stdin) or the output (to write to ``stdout``).